Jordan Veretout

-Jordan Marcel Gilbert Veretout (born 1 March 1993) is a French professional footballer who plays as a midfielder for Ligue 1 club Marseille and the France national team.
+Jordan Marcel Gilbert Veretout (born 1 March 1993) is a French professional footballer who plays as a midfielder for Qatar Stars League club Al-Arabi.

 Veretout is a former France youth international, having represented his nation regularly at under-18, under-19, under-20 and under-21 level.
 In 2013, he won the FIFA U-20 World Cup.
 In 2021, he won the UEFA Nations League, coming on as a substitute in the final.

 Early life

 Veretout was born in Ancenis, Loire-Atlantique.

 Club career

 Nantes

 Veretout made his first-team debut for French club Nantes on 13 May 2011 in a league match against Sedan.
 He made his first start the following season in the team's opening match of the campaign; a 1–0 extra time win over Reims in the Coupe de la Ligue.

 Veretout made 146 appearances for Nantes over five years.

 Aston Villa

 On 31 July 2015, Veretout joined Birmingham-based Premier League club Aston Villa on a five-year contract for an undisclosed fee, believed to be in the region of £7 million.
 Manager Tim Sherwood praised the player, saying, "I know Veretout is very highly rated over in France."
 Veretout made his debut for Aston Villa in a 1–0 victory against AFC Bournemouth on 8 August.